 5. a strong desire to be treated as the other gender (or some alternative gender different from one’s assigned gender)

 6. a strong conviction that one has the typical feelings and reactions of the other gender (or some alternative gender different from one's assigned gender).
 1

 CitizenLink, a fundamentalist Christian news source, reported the views of Professor George Rekers at the University of South Carolina School of Medicine.
-He said that the change from GID to GI is political in nature similar to the removal of "homosexuality" from the DSM in 1972.
+He said that the change from GID (Gender Identity Disorder) to Gender Dysphoria is political in nature similar to the removal of "homosexuality" from the DSM in 1972.
 He said:

 "I think they are bowing to activist groups to downplay the actual psychopathology involved by just calling it gender incongruence.
 They don't want to go back to put homosexuality as the disorder.
 Now it looks like they're backpedaling on Gender Identity Disorder."

 Transsexuals are frequently caught in a multiple Catch 22 situation:

 |Their employment is often terminated when they transition from male to

 female or vice versa.
 They often experience difficulties in obtaining re-employment.|